gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 CANNOT be bundled within the same SCTP packet.

-When the Association state machine (see {{sctp-Crypto-state-diagram}}) has reached the ENCRYPTED state, the Crypto Chunk Handler will receive ENCRYPT chunks from the SCTP Header Handler.
+When the Association state machine (see {{sctp-Crypto-state-diagram}}) has reached the ENCRYPTED state, the CRYPTO Chunk Handler will receive ENCRYPT chunks from the SCTP Header Handler.
 Payload from ENCRYPT Chunks will be forwarded to the Protection Engine in use for that specific Association for decryption, the Protection Engine will return